louiz/biboumi/doc/biboumi.1.rst

 Note: Some JIDs are valid but make no sense in the context of
 biboumi:

-* ``!irc.example.com@biboumi.example.com`` is the empty-string nick on the irc.example.com server.
-It makes no sense to try to send messages to it.

 * ``#test%@biboumi.example.com``, or any other JID that does not contain an IRC server is invalid.
 Any message to that kind of JID will trigger an